ministryofjustice/serve-opg/README.md

 # See docker-compose.yml app container, DC_FIXURES_USERS variable
 docker-compose run --rm app php bin/console doctrine:fixtures:load --append
 ```

+Alternatively use the `Makefile` commands if you're in a hurry:

+`make build-up-prod` - Build dependencies and spin up the project in prod mode.
+Purges database and loads fixtures.

+`make build-up-dev` - Build dependencies and spin up the project in dev mode, profiler and xdebug enabled.
+Purges database and loads fixtures.

+`make build-up-test` - Build dependencies and spin up the project in test mode, profiler and xdebug disabled.
+Purges database and loads fixtures.

+`make up-prod` - Brings the app up in prod mode - requires deps to be built

+`make up-dev` - Brings the app up in dev mode with profiler and xdebug enabled - requires deps to be built

+`make up-test` - Brings the app up in test mode with profiler and xdebug disabled - requires deps to be built

+`make build-deps` - Builds the project dependencies and services

 # View logs
 ```bash